Defending Against DWI And Traffic Violation Charges

-Virginia considers travelling 20 miles per hour over the speed limit or travelling over 80 miles per hour anywhere to be reckless driving.
-While this may seem reasonable where the posted speed limit is 25 mph, it can be easy to be charged with reckless driving for travelling 80 mph on I-95 or I-64, where the posted speed limit may be as high as 70 mph.
+Virginia considers traveling 20 miles per hour over the speed limit or traveling over 80 miles per hour anywhere to be reckless driving.
+While this may seem reasonable where the posted speed limit is 25 mph, it can be easy to be charged with reckless driving for traveling 80 mph on I-95 or I-64, where the posted speed limit may be as high as 70 mph.

 Reckless driving is considered to be a class one misdemeanor, which carries serious potential consequences, especially for commercial vehicle drivers, who can find themselves banned from military bases for having a criminal record.
 The good news is these charges can be challenged, and your presence in court may not even be necessary.
 This is especially helpful for people who are visiting or were otherwise just driving through Virginia.
 I can help you explore your options and let you know what to expect when defending against these charges.

 Contact Me If You Are Facing Traffic-Related Criminal Charges

 To protect both your rights and your driving privileges, seek legal help as soon as possible following a traffic citation or an arrest.
 Call Jeffrey L. Everhart, P.C., at 804-212-1363 or contact me online.
 My law office is conveniently located across the street from the Henrico County courthouse.